 - discerning the points upon which the case turns

 - showing knowledge and understanding of pertinent principles and theories of law, their relationship to each other and their qualifications and limitations

 After passing the examination, applicants must file a post-examination application (which some people start well before the examination) documenting completion of required experiences and education and providing the names of attorneys and judges familiar with the applicant's work in the specialty area.

 Most applicants will not be allowed to bring reference books into the examination rooms and those examinations have been designed with this in mind.
 Applicants taking any one of the following four examinations are allowed to bring in a code book as follows, in either the annotated or unannotated version:

 Estate Planning, Trust and Probate Law: California Probate Code

-Taxation: Internal Revenue Code and Treasury Regulations.
+Taxation: Internal Revenue Code only (NOT regulations)

 Use of Laptop Computers